The law provides different maximum time limits for detention depending on the applicable ground.

 - Territorial pre-removal detention under Article 59 of the Aliens Act may be imposed for a maximum of 18 months.

-- Territorial detention of asylum seekers under Article 59b of the Aliens Act may be imposed initially for four weeks, subject to the possibility of extension by another two weeks or another 3 months.
+- Territorial detention of asylum seekers under Article 59b of the Aliens Act may be imposed initially for four weeks, subject to the possibility of extension by another two weeks.

 - Territorial detention of asylum seekers on grounds of public order may be ordered for a period of up to 6 months, with the possibility of an extension for another 9 months in the case of complex factual and legal circumstances, or an important issue of public order or national security.

 The available figures do not distinguish asylum seekers from other immigrants.
-In the first half of 2020 the average border detention period was around three weeks.
+In the first half of 2020, the average border detention period was around three weeks.
 The average duration for territorial detention was 41 days in 2019.
+No additional statistics on the average time of detention were provided for the full year of 2020 and for 2021.

 Article 59(7) Aliens Act